hypered/curiosity/README.md

 The test suite uses `hspec`, so its [command-line options](https://hspec.github.io/options.html) apply.

+In GHCi, two convenience functions are defined: `runSpec` and `runScenarios`.

 Integration tests, which use the [Nix testing infrastructure](https://nix.dev/tutorials/integration-testing-using-virtual-machines), can be run by building a specific attribute (see below for an interactive